Esports Entertainment Group Webinar Replay

 The bet exchange model provides for player versus player betting (PVP) with the house taking a small percentage of each wager, as opposed to a sports book model that pits the player versus the house, meaning a VIE player always wins and the Company removes all risk, creating a win-win for players and the Company.

 The launch of VIE follows months of extensive, final financial compliance with applicable regulators, financial institutions and payment processors, as well as beta testing that provided the Company with valuable feedback from esports enthusiasts around the world.

 The VIE platform features wagering on the top games in esports, including Counter-Strike: Global Offensive, Dota 2, Call of Duty, Hearthstone, and StarCraft II.

 “The esports fan base is forecasted to surpass $590 million in the next two years,” added Johnson.
 “It’s increasing tens of millions of people per quarter, which is a huge opportunity and shows no signs of going down.”

 Low Stock Price Provides Substantial Upside

-“We expect to reach breakeven within 18 to 24 months of launch [March 2018],” commented Johnson.
 “We’re the only esports company that’s publicly traded, providing SEC oversight, and showing transparency,” which has boosted GMBL’s ability to sign its affiliates, providing a compelling competitive advantage.